nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 3b.
-No information is entered to edit
+No information is updated for the edit.
     * 3a1.
 CheckUp shows an error message.

       Use case resumes at step 3.